Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes: Basic sampling theory and proof of Lemma

-by \eqref{factint}.
-Note that we no longer have any sort of symmetry or monotonic behaviors with the function $t\pi_{L}(t)$, even though \eqref{symmetry}, \eqref{monotone} are still true for $\pi_{L}(t)$ when $L$ is even.
-We still have \eqref{factint}; hence we follow the same strategy as before.
-Observe that, when $L$ is even,
+Note that we no longer have any sort of symmetry or monotonic behaviors with the function $t\pi_{L}(t)$.
+However, \eqref{factint} holds, and more importantly, \eqref{symmetry}, \eqref{monotone} remain valid for $\pi_{L}(t)$ when $L$ is even, allowing us to employ the same strategy of summing up areas as before.
+Observe that, when $L$ is even and $2k+2\leq L$, $k\in\mathbb{N}$,

 Let $\mathcal{B}_{k} :=\int_{k}^{k+1}t\pi_{L}(t)\,dt$.
 Then from \eqref{evenvalley},